enkidevs/curriculum/sql/ddl/create/sql-practice-create-table.md

 Create a table called `item_pictures`.
 This table should contain the following columns, storing the following values:
 - item, for example: "IP001", "IP002",
 - URL: "https://www.w3schools.com/w3css/img_fjords.jpg"

+In order to check your results:
+- create the table,
+- build the schema,
+- run the provided query,
+- and provide the result in the answer field